HavardNJ/boardcad-le/user_guide.md

 shaper, but used in the right way it can help the inexperienced progress faster and the seasoned to become more productive.
-Start with the quick tutorial to get a feeling for the overall workflow and the functionality available, the go more in detail.
+Start with the quick tutorial to get a feeling for the overall workflow and the functionality available, then go more in detail.
 For information on how to download and install BoardCAD see [downloading and installing](/download-install.md).
-For more general information about the project and contributing see LINK HERE
+For more general information about the project and contributing see [contribute](/contribute.md).

 # EDITING
 The outline, rocker and cross sections are defined using composite bezier curves.